Identifying Depression In Your Child

 Staying alert to these causes can help you better understand the origins of your child’s depression, paving the way for change that prevents future risk.

-If you believe that your child does have depression, taking the next step towards treatment will equip both you and your child with the knowledge and skills needed to cope with its symptoms and create a healthy, balanced foundation for healing.
+If you believe that your child does have depression, taking the next step towards treatment can help equip both you and your child with the knowledge and skills needed to cope with its symptoms and create a healthy, balanced foundation for healing.
 Here are some tips on how you can get started:

 Consult your child’s primary care physician or reach out to a mental health professional who can better understand your child’s symptoms (whether those are associated with depression or are part of a different mental health issue) to provide a diagnosis and develop a treatment plan.
 This treatment may consist of talk therapy or a mix of talk therapy and medication, depending upon the severity of the symptoms.